xTerrene/Eos/README.md

 - Long-range attacks
 - Instant Ultimates
+- Enhanced ESP
-- Teleports
+- Infinite Stamina
-- Shard color changes

-This list is notcomprehensive; there is so much more in store for you to find!
+This list is not comprehensive; there is so much more in store for you to find!

+## EBGui Gold

+EBGui Gold is our premium membership-based bonus features service that gets you even *more* than what EBGui provides at its base!
+Visit the Discord at the link above to find more information about what Gold offers and how to Go Gold!

 ## Contributions